 If one person in the relationship is always right and the other is always wrong, then there is likely a communication problem.

-If one person will not budge on their beliefs or positions, then this could be a sign that they are not willing to compromise, which can be a major issue in any relationship.
+If one person does not budge on their beliefs or positions, then this could be a sign that they are not willing to compromise, which can be a major issue in any relationship.

 11. Lacking empathy or compassion